peermetrics/web/README.md

 # Web service - peer metrics

+> [!Note]
-**Note**: this represents a part of the peer metrics WebRTC service.
+> This repo is only one part of the bigger peer metrics WebRTC monitoring service.
 Check out the full project [here](https://github.com/peermetrics/peermetrics).

 Web, is the user facing part of peer metrics.
 It contains all the functionality to view and analyze the collected events